What Is Pile Foundation?

 2. Box piles

-They are rectangular or octagonal in the form filled with concrete.
+They are rectangular or octagonal in form and filled with concrete.
 These types of pile foundations are used when it is not possible to drive He-piles into hard strata.

 3. Tube piles